 - ANZP-3940 Australia/New Zealand Tutorial

-- 5 courses from at least 3 different disciplines including history, government, economics, sociology/anthropology, demography, public policy, international affairs, literature, fine art and film arts
+- Five courses from disciplines including history, government, economics, sociology/anthropology, demography, public policy, international affairs, literature, fine art and film arts

 For more information and a list of approvecd courses in the certificate program, see the Center for Australian, New Zealand & Pacific Studies website.

 The undergraduate Certificate in Diplomatic Studies is designed for students whose careers will demand an understanding of the formulation and implementation of foreign policy.
 It is open to students from all BSFS majors and seeks to build on the BSFS program’s multidisciplinary core curriculum that includes courses on international affairs, government, economics, history, theology, philosophy, geography, and foreign languages.
 Diplomacy is the conduct or practice of foreign policy – its formulation and implementation – by government and inter-governmental organizations in furtherance of their interests.
 Diplomacy is neither synonymous with foreign policy itself or international relations, nor is it solely the practice of international negotiation or the tradecraft of professional diplomats (e.g. how to deliver a demarche).
 The certificate is therefore designed to complement the IPOL foreign policy/processes field and to increase the understanding of students from other majors of the practical side of policy creation and execution.

 - One course in Elements of Statecraft, e.g. development, negotiation, public diplomacy, economic diplomacy (choose one from list below or approved course)